Phylliida/mamba_interp/How to mamba.md

 [1.146, -3.63, 5.821, -2.949]
 ```

-For `filter 1`, we grab the second component
+For `filter 1`, we grab the second element
 ```python
 [0.00,  * 0.00*,  0.00, 0.00,  0.00]
 [0.00,  * 0.00*,  0.00, 0.00,  0.00]